KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/README.md

 ---

 ## 4.2 LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator)

-LAMMPS is a widely used molecular dynamics simulation package.
+LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator) is a classical molecular dynamics (MD) code designed for efficient execution on parallel computing architectures.
+Its primary focus is materials modelling, and it includes a wide variety of interatomic potential models covering solid-state systems such as metals and semiconductors, soft-matter systems including polymers and biomolecules, as well as coarse-grained and mesoscopic models.

+Parallelism in LAMMPS is achieved through domain decomposition and message-passing techniques, allowing simulations to be distributed across many processors with minimal communication overhead.
+Many of its computational kernels also include optimised variants that leverage hardware acceleration on CPUs (e.g., vectorisation, threaded libraries) and GPUs.
+This makes LAMMPS highly scalable and well-suited to both legacy HPC hardware and modern heterogeneous computing environments.
 It is primarily written in C++ and is **compute-intensive**, meaning its performance is expected to correlate strongly with the **FLOPS capability** of the processor.

 ### Benchmark Details